-The Chinese Mid-Autumn Festival, also known at the Moon Festival falls on September 15 this year.
+The Chinese Mid-Autumn Festival, also known at the Moon Festival, was on October 4th this year.

 This is typically celebrated on the fifteenth day of the eighth month in the lunisolar calendar where the moon is at its roundest and brightest.

 The Mid-Autumn festival is the second most important festival after the Spring Festival to Chinese people.
 Every year at festival time people will go home to eat dinner with their families admire the moon and enjoy mooncakes.